LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 with $\Theta_{p}$ as the parameters of the trainable projector.

-Upon acquiring the textual token $\mathbf{e_t^i}$ and the behavioral token $[\mathbf{emb_s^i}]$, for item $i$, we proceed to integrate these two components.
+{\textbf{Hybrid Token Representation.}} Upon acquiring the textual tokens $\text{<}\mathbf{emb_t^i}\text{>}$ and the behavioral token $\text{<}\mathbf{emb_s^i}\text{>}$ for item $i$, we proceed to integrate these two components.
 This integration facilitates a comprehensive description of item $i$, effectively combining the distinct yet complementary aspects captured by each token: